-Ideal Candidates for Breast Implant Revision
+Good Candidates for Breast Implant Revision

 Breast revision surgery is appropriate for patients in overall good overall health that are unhappy with their current augmentation or implant.3 Patients seek breast implant surgery revision for one or more of the following:

-- To correct saline implant deflation
+- Correct saline implant deflation

-- To correct capsular contraction around existing implants
+- Correct capsular contraction around existing implants

 Patients should have realistic expectations and goals regarding the outcome of their procedure.
 Today’s wide choice of implants and options for fat transfer in addition to implants make breast implant revision a natural choice for any woman unhappy with their current breast implant.
 During your breast augmentation revision consult, Dr. Sarah Mess will evaluate your natural body type and breast shape and discuss the best options to achieve your breast implant revision goals.